shirren/continuance/README.md

 ```

 The average method returns a Duration object, where as total returns the total number of seconds as a floating point value, this could change in the future.
 The order of complexity of both operations is `O(n)`.

+### Min & Max

+The library also supports retrieving minimum and maximum functions for a collection of durations.
+Like the total and average operations, the order of complexity of the min and max operation is `O(n)`.

 Report bugs on GitHub.